 First, present citizens the facts about what to expect following a major disaster in terms of immediate services.
 Second, give the message about their responsibility for mitigation and preparedness.
 Third, train them in needed life saving skills with emphasis on decision making skills, rescuer safety, and doing the greatest good for the greatest number.
 Fourth, organize teams so that they are an extension of first responder services offering immediate help to victims until professional services arrive.

-The CERT training for community groups is usually delivered in 2 1/2 hour sessions, one evening a week over a 7 week period.
+The CERT training for community groups is usually delivered in several classes totaling 24 hours of instruction.
 The training consists of the following:

 Session I, DISASTER PREPAREDNESS: Addresses hazards to which people are vulnerable in their community.
 Materials cover actions that participants and their families take before, during, and after a disaster.
 As the session progresses, the instructor begins to explore an expanded response role for civilians in that they should begin to consider themselves disaster workers.
 Since they will want to help their family members and neighbors, this training can help them operate in a safe and appropriate manner.
 The CERT concept and organization are discussed as well as applicable laws governing volunteers in that jurisdiction.